-Though encouraged to apply for a job in the foreign service or intelligence upon my return, I instead returned to bartending, a career that I held for over ten years.
-I alternated between tending bar and working in editing and publishing into my 30s, while living in Philadelphia, not far from where I grew up.
-Although I was not involved in religion at the time, I believe my ministry truly began at the bar, as I spent a decade listening to people tell me their darkest secrets and most joyous news.
+Though encouraged to apply for a job in the foreign service, I instead returned to bartending in Philadelphia.
+It was a career that I held for over ten years.
+While I have also worked in editing and publishing, I believe my ministry truly began at the bar, listening to people tell me their darkest secrets and most joyous news.

 In 2011, I was volunteering for an independent poll observer organization, when I walked into a small neighborhood church that also served as a polling place.
 I felt an actual chill, and was overcome with a feeling that this was where I needed to be.
 The experience led to my joining the Unitarian Universalist Church of the Restoration, a diverse and historically Universalist church in Philadelphia.

 As part of my formation, I was required to take one unit of Clinical Pastoral Education (CPE), a 400-hour internship as a hospital chaplain.
 I immediately loved the work, and wound up going back for two extra units.
-Over those three units, I served in the ICU, Pediatrics/NICU, and finally the locked behavioral health unit, with weekly trauma shifts in the Emergency Department throughout.
-I felt so deeply fulfilled by pastoral care – in the Emergency Department in particular – that I strongly considered become exclusively a chaplain, hoping to focus on trauma.
+I felt so fulfilled by pastoral care that I strongly considered become exclusively a chaplain, hoping to focus on trauma.

 However, my time at the Unitarian Universalist Church in Eugene convinced me that my work is in the parish, forming longer-term relationships and shepherding an entire faith community through the seasons of their lives.
-After my two-year internship, I was blessed to be hired back as the Coordinator of Outreach and Engagement, while still preaching regularly.
-I have brought my passion for pastoral care to my work in the parish, and now I almost can’t imagine that there was a time when I didn’t have a church to love.
+After my two-year internship, I was blessed to be hired back as the Coordinator of Outreach and Engagement, and to be able to assist as the church rapidly transitioned to online services at the start of the pandemic.

 In addition, my religious values draw me toward liberation.
-I believe that I have a sacred obligation to work for the liberation and full inclusion of the marginalized and oppressed, both within our faith communities and in human society as a whole.
-My ministry is thus both pastoral and prophetic.
+I believe that we have a sacred obligation to work for the liberation and full inclusion of the marginalized and oppressed, both within our faith communities and in human society as a whole.